sidney-lane/myslhorses/Testing/README.md

 ---

-What follows is **the actual state of the world for automated LSL testing and verification**, verified against Linden Lab tooling, community-maintained compilers, and simulator behavior.
+What follows is **a state of the world for automated LSL testing and verification**, verified against Linden Lab tooling, community-maintained compilers, and simulator behavior.
 There is **no hidden magic solution**—only workable engineering patterns.

 ---